nicholasmabrams/node-ts-mongo-crud-api/test/unit-tests/README.md

 # Unit tests
 Since the API is tested using Postman, the only portions of code which needed coverage by unit tests are located in the `data-access-layer`.

+# Populating the database before running the API

+Import the data from `$REPO_PARENT_DIRECTORY/capture-life-assessment/mongo-json-dump` into your MongoDB instance.
+There are (2) collections.
+One is for `posts` and the other is for `comments`.
+The UUIDs (`_ids`) are relied upon in the unit test's, and certain tests will fail if the data does not match what is expected.

+> If you do not need to run the tests you may alternatively run `npm run seed` within the `$REPO_PARENT_DIRECTORY/capture-life-assessment/data-access-layer` NodeJS module and it will generate 25 comments and posts with unique ID's and then populate your MongoDB database instance with the new records.

 ### Running unit tests

 First, install the unit test dependencies through your terminal like so: